Georgia under a dense fog advisory until Wednesday morning

-On Wednesday at 1:10 a.m. the National Weather Service issued a dense fog advisory in effect until 9 a.m.
-The advisory is for Coffee, Jeff Davis, Bacon, Appling, Wayne, Atkinson, Pierce, Brantley, Echols, Clinch and Ware counties.
+On Wednesday at 2:30 a.m. the National Weather Service issued a dense fog advisory in effect until 10 a.m.
+The advisory is for Upson, Harris, Talbot, Taylor, Crawford, Bibb, Twiggs, Wilkinson, Johnson, Emanuel, Muscogee, Chattahoochee, Marion, Schley, Macon, Peach, Houston, Bleckley, Laurens, Treutlen, Stewart, Webster, Sumter, Dooly, Crisp, Pulaski, Wilcox, Dodge, Telfair, Wheeler, Montgomery and Toombs counties.

-"Low visibility could make driving conditions hazardous," explains the NWS.
+"Low visibility could make driving conditions hazardous," adds the NWS.
 "If driving, slow down, use your headlights, and leave plenty of distance ahead of you."

 When a dense fog advisory is issued for your area, it means that widespread dense fog has developed and visibility can plummet to a quarter-mile or less.
 These conditions pose challenges for travel, so exercise extra caution on the road or consider postponing your trip if possible.